About the CMA

 All people have the capacity to learn and grow.
 The CMA believes that the best way to facilitate learning is to nurture mindful self-awareness within the context of relationship-focused, strength-building inquiry.

-We also provide tailored workshops for non-profit staff, including an introduction to the Keys to Mindfulness, and Practical Application consultations to support staff in bringing what they have learned directly to the people they serve.
+We also provide tailored workshops and individual and small group mentoring for non-profit staff.
+These may include an introduction to the CMA’s signature Keys to MindfulnessSM, and Practical Application consultations to support staff in bringing what they have learned directly to the people they serve.

 VISION